jbogarin/go-cisco-spark-resty/docs/RoomsApi.md

 Updates details for a room, by ID.

 Updates details for a room, by ID.
-Specify the room ID in the roomId parameter in the URI.
+Specify the room ID in the roomID parameter in the URI.

 ### Parameters